ltspicer/Thyristor-Triac-Tester/README.md

 The StepUp must be set to **18V**.

-The ino file must be written to the ESP8266 using the Arduino IDE.
+The ino file must be written to the ESP8266 using Arduino IDE.

 I still have red PCBs V1.0 in stock (for interested parties).
 However, if a larger collective order is placed, I will order V1.1 PCBs.
 I will then also order the intermediate PCBs for the IC test socket.